-Felicity is listed in the Citywealth Leaders List 2017, the Private Client Directory of recommended advisers.
+Felicity is listed in the Citywealth Leaders List, the Private Client Directory of recommended advisers, and was selected as one of the Citywealth 2019 Future Leaders Top 100.
 She has been quoted on family law issues in national and local media including The Times and the Law Society Gazette.

 Felicity is admitted to practise in England and Wales.

 - Advising parties both out of court and during proceedings on financial matters following the breakdown of their marriage including cases where there are complex and/or high-value assets including companies, pensions, trusts and tax issues

 - Representing third party interveners in complicated matrimonial financial proceedings involving a family business or where wider family members’ finances are intermingled

 - Advising and representing parents in disputes regarding the children including the time they are to spend with each parent and which school they are to attend

 - Acting for parents of children in family proceedings with an international element including applications for leave to remove a child from the jurisdiction or where the parents live in different countries